Starting the conversation

 If you think someone might be dealing with depression or anxiety, you might avoid them because you don’t know what to do or say, or maybe you don’t really understand what it’s all about.
 This can make it harder for them to get through it.
 To make it go better, for both of you, here are a few tips:

-- Listen, more than talk.
-Really listen hard to understand how they’re feeling
+- listen, more than talk.
+Really listen closely to understand how they’re feeling

 Things NOT to do

 It’s really important to be kind and accepting.
 The person has opened up to you, which is probably a big thing for them, so it’s important not to: